Guilford Courthouse (board wargame)

 Guilford Courthouse is a board wargame published by Game Designers' Workshop (GDW) in 1978 that simulates the Battle of Guilford Court House during the American Revolution.
 Reviews of the game were mixed: critics liked the rules system but found the game predictable, with only a few strategic options open to either player.

 Background

-In March 1781, a small British force of professional soldiers engaged a much larger colonial force of mainly militia near Guilford Courthouse, South Carolina.
+In March 1781, a small British force of professional soldiers engaged a much larger colonial force of mainly militia near Guilford Courthouse, North Carolina.

 Description

 Guilford Courthouse is a two-player game in which one player controls the British forces, and the other controls the rebels.
-The game was one of the first "Series 120" games produced by GDW, small and simple wargames with a small 17" x 22" hex grid map, only 120 counters, and designed to be played in less than 120 minutes.
+The game was one of the first "Series 120" games produced by GDW — simple wargames with a small 17" x 22" hex grid map, only 120 counters or less, and designed to be played in less than 120 minutes.
 The game system uses a simple alternating "I Go, You Go" system, where one player moves and fires, followed by the other player.
 In addition, there are rules for morale that affect the firepower of units, special rules for the various types of soldiers, and leaders have an effect on combat.

+This game lasts for 18 turns, and can be played in two hours or less.

+Victory conditions

+The American player receives victory points for eliminating British units.
+The British player only gets victory points for eliminating units of the Continental army — militia units are disregarded.
+The player with the most victory points at the end of the game is the winner.